Lyft and Uber Settlement

 Uber: By November 1, 2024, Uber will provide chat support for drivers on its app in English, Spanish, French, Russian, Bengali, and Chinese.

-If Lyft or Uber deactivates you (drops you from its service) for any reason, you will be able to appeal the decision.
+If Lyft or Uber permanently deactivates you as a driver for any reason, you will be able to appeal the decision.

-An outside company, Rust Consulting, is managing the settlement.
+An outside company, Rust Consulting, is managing the payments from the driver fund.
 It will:

 Visit Rust Consulting’s Lyft settlement page